revell-logo

 Burris Veracity3-15×50Ballistic Plex E1, side focus$599All-around use

-Mid-range scopes often provide 90% of premium scope performance at half the cost.
-They’re ideal for dedicated hunters and competitive shooters.
+Mid-range scopes often provide ninety percent of premium scope performance at half the cost.
+They are ideal for dedicated hunters and competitive shooters who demand more than budget optics offer.

 Premium Scopes $800+

 Top-tier optics deliver uncompromising performance in demanding conditions.
-When failure isn’t an option, these scopes justify their price:
+When failure is not an option, these scopes justify their investment:

 ModelMagnificationFeaturesStreet PriceBest For